UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 Adding an extra layer of complexity to our project, three out of four team members were foreign exchange students new to UCSD.
 Navigating an unfamiliar campus, understanding American academic systems, and adapting to different engineering practices while building a complex autonomous vehicle created unique challenges.
 We had to learn not just the technical aspects of robotics, but also how to effectively collaborate across different cultural approaches to engineering and problem-solving.

 Despite these numerous setbacks, each challenge strengthened our team's resilience and problem-solving abilities.
 The combination of hardware failures, time pressure, and cultural adaptation made our eventual success even more rewarding.

+## Project Management Learnings

+**Time Estimation Reality Check**
+We learned the hard way to overestimate how long things actually take.
+What seemed like a "30-minute PID tuning session" often turned into hours of debugging.
+Hardware failures, cable issues, and unexpected software conflicts consistently derailed our timeline estimates.
+Our advice: triple your initial time estimates and you might be close to reality.

+**The Art of Troubleshooting**
+Every component failure taught us systematic troubleshooting skills.
+When something broke, we learned to:
+- Isolate the problem by testing components individually
+- Check the obvious things first (cables, power, connections)
+- Document what worked before vs. what changed
+- Keep spare components when possible
+- Never assume it's a software issue until you've ruled out hardware

+**Adaptability Under Pressure**
+The Jetson failure at 11:30 PM the night before race day became our masterclass in crisis management.
+We learned that having good documentation, modular code architecture, and maintaining relationships with TAs and other teams can save your project.
+Being adaptable meant quickly pivoting from panic to problem-solving mode.

+**Creative Problem-Solving**
+When conventional solutions failed, creativity became our best tool:
+- Used 3D printing to rapidly prototype custom mounts and holders
+- Repurposed everyday items for temporary fixes during testing
+- Collaborated with other teams when our hardware was unreliable
+- Found innovative ways to integrate multiple sensors without interference
+- Developed workarounds for component limitations (like our dual power button solution)

+**Communication is Everything**
+Working as a team with diverse backgrounds taught us that clear communication prevents most problems.
+Regular check-ins, shared documentation, and explaining technical concepts across different expertise levels became crucial for success.

+**Backup Plans Save Projects**
+Always have a backup plan.
+Whether it's spare hardware, alternative software approaches, or team collaboration strategies, redundancy in planning proved invaluable when primary systems failed.

 ## Hardware Iterations